dereknugroho/act-kraken/README.md

 # Crypto Auto Trader

-Crypto Auto Trader (CAT) is an automated cryptocurrency trading app that executes trades on the <a href="https://www.kraken.com/" target="_blank">Kraken platform</a>.
+Crypto Auto Trader (CAT) is an automated cryptocurrency trading app that executes trades on the [Kraken platform](https://www.kraken.com/).

 CAT will execute a trade in a specified cryptocurrency that results in a net profit of 1 basis point.
 The trading criteria is based on the real-time bid-ask spread and the most recent trade of the same cryptocurrency.